Aristotle-Metadata-Enterprises/django-garnett/README.md

 Django Garnett uses the python `langcodes` to determine more information about the languages being used - including the full name and local name of the language being used.

+## Django Setting options:

+* `GARNETT_DEFAULT_TRANSLATABLE_LANGUAGE`
+    * Stores the default language to be used for reading and writing fields if no language is set in a context manager or by a request.
+    * By default it is 'en-AU' the langauge code for 'Strayan, the native tongue of inhabitants of 'Straya (or more commonly known as Australian English).
+    * default: `'en-AU'`
+* `GARNETT_TRANSLATABLE_LANGUAGES`:
+    * Stores a list of language codes that users can use to save against TranslatableFields.
+    * default [GARNETT_DEFAULT_TRANSLATABLE_LANGUAGE]
+* `GARNETT_REQUEST_LANGUAGE_SELECTORS`:
+    * Determines the order of options used to determine the language selected by the user.
+The first selector found is used for the language for the request, if none are found the DEFAULT_LANGUAGE is used.
+These can any of the following in any order:
+        * "query": Checks the `GARNETT_QUERY_PARAMATER_NAME` for a language to display
+        * "cookie": Checks for a cookie called "GARNETT_LANGUAGE_CODE" for a language to display.
+Note: you cannot change this cookie name.
+        * "header": Checks for a HTTP Header called "X-Garnett-Language-Code" for a language to display.
+Note: you cannot change this Header name.
+    * For example, if you only want to check headers and cookies in that order, set this to `['header', 'cookie']`.
+    * default: `['query', 'cookie', 'header']`
+* `GARNETT_QUERY_PARAMATER_NAME`:
+    * The query parameter used to determine the language requested by a user during a HTTP request.
+    * default: `glang`

+Advanced Settings (you probably neither need or want to change these)
+* `GARNETT_TRANSLATABLE_FIELDS_PROPERTY_NAME`:
+    * Garnett adds a property to all models that returns a list of all TranslatableFields.
+By default, this is 'translatable_fields', but you can customise it here if yoou want.
+    * default: `translatable_fields`
+* `GARNETT_TRANSLATIONS_PROPERTY_NAME`:
+    * Garnett adds a property to all models that returns a dictionary of all translations of all TranslatableFields.
+By default, this is 'translations', but you can customise it here if yoou want.    * default: `translations`

 ## Why call it Garnett?

 * Libraries need a good name.